Brightify/Lipstick/README.md

 Note: Inits for all structs like CGRect are created so that any parameter can be omitted (has default value of 0).
 For example: `CGRect(x: 1)`, `CGRect(origin: origin, width: 1)` and `CGRect(x: 1, size: size)` are all valid and these possibilities are skipped from this documentation.

-### Stylable
+### Styleable

-Stylable allows you to easily separate code defining view appearance from the rest.
+`Styleable` allows you to easily separate code defining view appearance from the rest.
 It is basically syntax sugar for using closures which modify passed object.

 ```Swift
 protocol Styleable { }